Improving MLLM Training Efficiency via Stage-Aware Sparsity: Conclusion

 \section{Conclusion}

-We presented the STS, a general framework that improves the training efficiency of multimodal large language models.
-STS reduces the computational overhead by using two components: VTC and LDS, which can compress redundant visual inputs and dynamically skip unnecessary decoder layers respectively.
-Experiments across multiple benchmarks demonstrate that our method achieves faster training with minimal performance loss, providing a practical and scalable solution for efficient MLLM optimization.
+We presented STS, a stage-aware framework for improving the training efficiency of multimodal large language models.
+Instead of applying a uniform sparsity strategy, STS adapts to stage-dependent redundancy by compressing redundant visual inputs and skipping unnecessary decoder layers through VTC and LDS, respectively.
+Experiments across multiple benchmarks show that STS achieves faster training with minimal performance loss.
+Overall, STS provides a practical and scalable solution for efficient MLLM optimization.